Edward Victor Appleton: Ionosphere

 If N is an integer number, then constructive interference will occur, this means a maximum signal will be achieved at the receiving end.
-If N is an odd integer number of half wavelengths, then destructive interference will occur and a minimum signal will be received.
+If N is an odd integer number of half-wavelengths, then destructive interference will occur and a minimum signal will be received.
 Let us assume we are receiving a maximum signal for a given wavelength λ.
 If we start to change λ, this is the process called frequency modulation, N will no longer be a whole number and destructive interference will start to occur, meaning the signal will start to fade.
 Now we keep changing λ until a maximum signal is once again received.
-The means that for our new value λ', our new value N' is also an integer number.
+This means that for our new value λ', our new value N' is also an integer number.
 If we have lengthened λ then we know that N' is one less than N. Thus: